chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 Consider a C extension function that calculates the magnitude of a Ruby vector object.
-It's cumbersome to access a Ruby object from C - you need to use functions to call the accessor methods, and you need to convert the types from Ruby to C. This is the only way to access the object in other implementations of Ruby.
+It's cumbersome to access a Ruby object from C - you need to use functions to call the accessor methods, and to convert the types from Ruby to C.
+This is the only way to access the object in other implementations of Ruby.

 ```ruby
 class Vector